steve-ad-s/crypto-dictionary/candlesticks/ShootingStar.md

 ![[Figure 3.15 - Shooting Star.png]]

-A Shooting Star is a bearish reversal pattern that appears at the top of an uptrend.
-It has a small real body, a long upper shadow, and little to no lower shadow.
+The Shooting Star is a single-candle bearish reversal pattern that can appear at the top of an uptrend.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Single-Candle Bearish Reversal

 ## Logical Behavior